 WIAT-III – Wechsler Individual Achievement Test

-The WIAT-III is a comprehensive, individually administered test for assessing the achievement of children, adolescents, tertiary students and young adults who are aged 4 year through to 19 years, 11 months or in preschool through to Year 12.
+The Wechsler Individual Achievement Test (WIAT-III) is a comprehensive, individually administered test for assessing the achievement of children, adolescents, tertiary students and young adults who are aged 4 year through to 19 years, 11 months or in preschool through to Year 12.

 More about this assessment: